-Anti-Money Laundering and Combating the Financing of Terrorism Activities
+Anti-Money Laundering, Combating the Financing of Terrorism Activities and Sanctions Implementation Activities

-The Issuer has a continuous focus on anti-money laundering ("AML") as well as combating the financing of terrorism ("CFT") and international sanctions and the implementation of AML, CFT and sanctions measures.
-Existing and new AML and CFT measures are being developed taking into account: national and international legislation on the prevention of money laundering and terrorist financing and the implementation of international financial sanctions, national and supranational risk assessments, best banking and business practices, international guidelines and the recommendations developed by international anti-money laundering and counter-terrorist financing working groups.
+The Issuer has a continuous focus on anti-money laundering ("AML"), combating the financing of terrorism ("CFT") as well as international sanctions and restrictive measures ("Sanctions").
+Existing AML and CFT measures are being reviewed and new ones developed considering national and international legislation on the prevention of money laundering and terrorist financing and the implementation of international financial sanctions, national and supranational risk assessments, best banking and business practices, international guidelines and the recommendations developed by international anti-money laundering and counter-terrorist financing working groups.

-The Issuer conducts a business-wide ML/TF risk assessment, taking into account customer risk, country or geographic region risk, product or service risk and product or service channel risk.
+The Issuer conducts Enterprise-Wide AML/CFT and Sanctions Risk Assessments, taking into account customer risk, country or geographic region risk, product or service risk and product or service channel risk.
 The assessment is conducted at least annually.
 If it is determined that existing measures are insufficient to manage the risks, a risk management/mitigation plan is being developed and presented to the Management Board and the Risk Management Committee, together with the assessment results.

 To ensure compliance, the Issuer has developed and implemented a comprehensive set of measures to identify, manage and control its risks.
-The risk is being addressed by ensuring that internal control functions (i.e., applying the model of three lines of defence, enhanced measures in case of high-risk customers, etc.) are as effective as possible, and by engaging in a proactive dialogue with correspondent banks to match their risk appetite and systematic co-operation with the law enforcement authorities.
-Among other controls, the Issuer organises and delivers different types of training AML, CFT and sanctions training for its employees in different positions.
+The risk is being addressed by ensuring that internal control functions (applying the model of three lines of defence, risk-based approach, enhanced measures in case of high-risk customers, etc.) are designed properly and implemented to effectively mitigate inherent risks, and by engaging in a proactive dialogue with correspondent banks to match their risk appetite and systematic cooperation with the supervisory as well as law enforcement authorities.
+Among other controls, the Issuer organises and delivers different types of AML, CFT and Sanctions training for its employees in different positions.

-To mitigate related risks of not detecting prohibited persons, organisations and entities, the Issuer focuses on compliance with applicable sanctions laws and guidelines, recommendations and standards issued by local regulatory and supervisory authorities and relevant international organisations, as well as those issued by local Banking Associations and Financial Crime Investigation Service.
+To mitigate related risks of not detecting prohibited persons, organisations and entities, the Issuer focuses on compliance with applicable Sanctions laws and guidelines, recommendations and standards issued by local regulatory and supervisory authorities and relevant international organisations, as well as those issued by local Banking Associations and Financial Crime Investigation Service.

-The Issuer evaluates on an ongoing basis its customer base for revaluation of AML/CFT risk level with regard to each customer.
-In accordance with the AML/CFT risk level assigned to them, customer data is periodically revaluated.
-Customer specific risk is updated to reflect the change of defined risk factors on an ongoing basis.
+The Issuer revaluates its customer base for AML/CFT risk level with regard to each customer on an ongoing basis.
+In accordance with the AML/CFT risk level assigned to them, customer data is periodically updated and revaluated.
+Customer specific risk is continuously updated to reflect the change in customer risk profile.
 In addition, the internal customer risk scoring system is being evaluated on a regular basis by the internal compliance function.
-Risk may materialise due to the inaccurate risk scoring of a customer based on insufficient data.

-The Issuer monitors transactions according to predefined scenarios and thresholds that are based on legislative requirements, international standards, industry guidance and internal assessment of risks posed by customers, products, services, channels and geographies, including frequency and volumes of transactions, also external and emerging threats.
-The scenarios and thresholds are reviewed at least once year.
+The Issuer monitors transactions according to predefined scenarios and thresholds that are based on legislative requirements, international standards, industry guidance and internal assessment of risks posed by customers, products, services, channels and geographies, including frequency and volumes of transactions, as well as external and emerging threats.
+The scenarios and thresholds are reviewed at least annually.
 In addition, staff are able to raise any concerns or suspicions through an internal reporting process.
+Any identified suspicious transactions and activity is reported to the national FIU, Financial Crime Investigation Service, as required by national law.